LMS-Community/lms-community.github.io/docs/reference/cli/database.md

 A Work is defined by its name and its composer.

-An Album can contain many Works, and an instance of a Work can exist on many albums.
+An Album can contain many Works, and an instance of a Work can exist on many Albums.
 There is therefore a many-to-many relationship between Works and Albums.
 This many-to-many relationship is resolved in the Tracks table which contains the album id and the work id.

 **Accepted tagged parameters:**